husonlab/diamer1/README.md

 # Questions:

 # TODO
+* use xor to flip every second bit of the bucket id to get rid of uneven distribution
+* only sort used parts of the array
+* remap kmers to buckets to make the sizes equal
 * can bracken be used with my output?
 * Use higher level than sequenceRecord to store sequenceRecords in memory for all but the first run to save computation
 * Bloom filter for usefull kmers